-2. If the snake was a Krait or Coral Snake, you can apply an elastic wrap (or strips of any cloth) to the affected arm or leg, starting at the fingers (toes) and working your way up.
+2. If the snake was a Krait, King Cobra, Coral Snake, or Keelback, you can apply an elastic wrap (or strips of any cloth) to the affected arm or leg, starting at the fingers (toes) and working your way up.
 Go directly over the bite site.
 The tension in the wrap should be firm, but a finger should be able to go under the wrap.

 Snakes of this type have venom that is primarily neurotoxic, and affects nerve connections.
-You probably have at least a couple hours before severe effects begin.
+The venom may act very fast – about 10 minutes, or you may have at least a couple hours before severe effects begin.
 Wrap the limb and get to a hospital quickly.

 If you begin having any serious symptoms soon after a Cobra bite, immediately apply a snug pressure wrap starting at the foot or hand of the bitten limb and moving up the limb.
 Get to a hospital immediately – having someone take you in a car, truck, or sitting between between two people riding a motorbike.
 DO NOT DELAY.